ibm-cloud-docs/satellite/cli-reference.md

 <dd>Required.
 The {{site.data.keyword.cloud_notm}} region that your {{site.data.keyword.satelliteshort}} control plane resources are managed from.
 Select the {{site.data.keyword.cloud_notm}} region that is nearest to where your physical machines are.
 For a list of supported regions, see [Supported {{site.data.keyword.cloud_notm}} locations](/docs/satellite?topic=satellite-sat-regions).</dd>

 <dt><code>--name <em>NAME</em></code></dt>
 <dd>Required.
 Enter a name for your location.
-The name must start with a letter, can contain letters, numbers, periods (.), and hyphen (-), and must be 35 characters or fewer.</dd>
+The {{site.data.keyword.satelliteshort}} location name must start with a letter, can contain letters, numbers, periods (.), and hyphen (-), and must be 35 characters or fewer.
+Do not reuse the same name for multiple locations, even if you deleted another location with the same name.</dd>

 <dt><code>--cos-bucket <em>COS_BUCKET_NAME</em></code></dt>
 <dd>Optional.
 Enter the name of the {{site.data.keyword.cos_full_notm}} bucket that you want to use to back up {{site.data.keyword.satelliteshort}} location control plane data.
 Otherwise, a new bucket is automatically created in your {{site.data.keyword.cos_short}} instance.<p class="important">Do not delete your {{site.data.keyword.cos_short}} instance or this bucket.
 If the service instance or bucket is deleted, your {{site.data.keyword.satelliteshort}} location control plane data cannot be backed up.</p></dd>